I want to share my story with you.

 I didn’t agree with this thinking at all.
 I didn’t make enough to live and pay off my student loan debt, and I didn’t see any problem with blogging on the side.

-After my first eBook took so long, I decided to make changes in my life.
+After my first eBook took so long, I decided to make serious changes in my life.

 I decided to start taking my business super seriously.
-I decided to quit cooking, quit working out, quit going out as much as I had been, and quit messing around.
+I decided to quit cooking, quit working out, quit going out as much as I had been… basically quit messing around and go ALL IN on my biz.

 February 2018 – The Best Time Of My Life + Marketing